Bingo309/Titanic-Machine-Learning-Model/README.md

 ![image](https://github.com/user-attachments/assets/e3da420e-c3ce-416d-bfd6-020d979a389e)

-Makes predictions, calculates accuracy, and prints the model’s performance.
+and finally we get the Accuracy of the model which is [0.79]